 h.
 Wildland Fires - Less Than Significant Impact.
-The project site is located in a mostly developed area, surrounded by light industrial, office, retail commercial, residential and park development.
-The open space area adjacent to the project site is maintained by the City for fire prevention purposes on an annual basis which minimizes the risk of wildland fire from that source.
+The project site is an infill site located in a mostly developed business professional, light industrial and commercial area and is surrounded by office, light industrial, commercial and residential development with some recreation/conservation land uses to the south side of West Oaks Boulevard.
 Additionally, the proposed project has been reviewed by the Rocklin Fire Department and has been designed with adequate emergency access for use by the Rocklin Fire Department to reduce the risk of loss, injury or death involving wildland fires to a less than significant level.